cambridgehackers/connectal/doc/portal.md

 In order to use shared memory, the hardware design instantiates a DMA module.
 In Memread.bsv, this is

-`   AxiDMA          	dma <- mkAxiDMA(indication.dmaIndication);`
+`   AxiDma          	dma <- mkAxiDma(indication.dmaIndication);`

-The hardware design must also include the standard Request and Indications interfaces that support shared memory, which are DMARequest and DMAIndications.
+The hardware design must also include the standard Request and Indications interfaces that support shared memory, which are DmaConfig and DmaIndication.

 The code generation tools will then produce the software glue necessary for the shared memory support libraries to initialize the DMA "library module" included in the hardware.